franklinegit/alx-higher_level_programming/0x0B-python-input_output/README.md

 GitHub repository: alx-higher_level_programming
 Directory: 0x0B-python-input_output
 File: 6-load_from_json_file.py

 7. Load, add, save
 mandatory
+Score: 100.0% (Checks completed: 100.0%)
 Write a script that adds all arguments to a Python list, and then save them to a file:

-You must use your function save_to_json_file from 5-save_to_json_file.py You must use your function load_from_json_file from 6-load_from_json_file.py The list must be saved as a JSON representation in a file named add_item.json If the file doesnt exist, it should be created
+You must use your function save_to_json_file from 5-save_to_json_file.py You must use your function load_from_json_file from 6-load_from_json_file.py The list must be saved as a JSON representation in a file named add_item.json If the file doesn’t exist, it should be created
-You dont need to manage file permissions / exceptions. guillaume@ubuntu:~/0x0B$ cat add_item.json
+You don’t need to manage file permissions / exceptions. guillaume@ubuntu:~/0x0B$ cat add_item.json
 cat: add_item.json: No such file or directory guillaume@ubuntu:~/0x0B$ ./7-add_item.py